Alessia Russo: Youth career and Chelsea

-After playing for Bearsted Girls U10 as a child, Russo also played county schools' football for Kent Schools FA whilst attending St Simon Stock School in Maidstone.
-She began her career at Charlton Athletic's centre of excellence, before joining and captaining Chelsea's development squad.
+Russo played county schools' football for Kent Schools FA whilst attending St Simon Stock School.
+She began her career at Charlton Athletic's Centre of Excellence, staying with them from 2007 to 2010, before joining and captaining Chelsea's development squad.
 Her first and only senior appearance with Chelsea came during the first round of the FA WSL Continental Cup on 2 July 2016.